 Spain ended 2024 with a never‑seen‑before 93,000 homes sold to foreign buyers, which was an astonishing 15 % of the entire market, according to Spanish Notaries data.
 January and February 2025 then piled on a further 119,000 completions in total, 12 % ahead of the previous year.

-Spain property market highlights - what you need to know in 5 handy bullet points
+What you need to know in 5 handy bullet points:

 National average listing price: €2,086 /m² (+6.3 % y/y)